-52.1 Facilities shall make provisions to ensure that the following are maintained:

-- a) adequate and comfortable lighting levels in all areas in accordance with Appendix D; - b) limitation of sounds at comfort levels; - c) comfortable temperature levels for the residents in all parts of resident occupied areas with a centralized heating system to maintain a minimum of 70°F degrees Fahrenheit during the coldest periods; - d) adequate ventilation through windows or by mechanical means; and - e) corridors equipped with firmly secured handrails on each side. - f) Heat relief: Pursuant to section 23-17.5-27 of the Rhode Island General Laws, as amended, any nursing home facility which does not provide air conditioning in every patient room shall provide an air conditioned room or rooms in a residential section(s) of the facility to provide relief to patients when the outdoor temperature exceeds eighty (80) degrees Fahrenheit.
+- 52.1 Nursing facilities shall make provisions to ensure that the following are maintained: - (a) Lighting levels in all areas to ensure an adequate and comfortable work environment for both the employees and for resident's in accordance with acceptable community standards for workplace safety and lighting standards for the elderly; - (b) Limitation of sounds at comfort levels; - (c) Comfortable temperature levels for the residents in all parts of resident occupied areas with a centralized heating system to maintain a minimum of seventy degrees Fahrenheit (70 °F) during the coldest periods; - (d) Adequate ventilation through windows or by mechanical means; and - (e) Corridors equipped with firmly secured handrails on each side. - (f) Heat relief: Pursuant to RIGL §23-17.5-27, any nursing facility which does not provide air conditioning in every patient room shall provide an air conditioned room or rooms in a residential section(s) of the nursing facility to provide relief to patients when the outdoor temperature exceeds eighty degrees Fahrenheit (80 °F).